|

 The British Sovereign Base Areas of Akrotiri and Dhekelia comprise those parts of Cyprus which stayed under British jurisdiction and remained British sovereign territory when the 1960 Treaty of Establishment created the independent Republic of Cyprus.

 Two major problems need to be faced by the SBAA: shooting in both the ESBA and WSBA, particularly around Akrotiri salt lake, and netting and trapping of small migrant song-birds on migration in the ESBA in spring and autumn.
 These practices are illegal in both the Republic of Cyprus and the SBAs (whose laws mirror those of the Republic).
 These tiny birds of about 16 species are cooked and sold as a delicacy in Cypriot restaurants and exported to Cypriot communities overseas.
-An estimated 8 million European songbirds are killed each year, and this is of considerable economic importance to the Cypriot villagers involved.
+An estimated 8 million European songbirds are killed each year.

 |